MosesSupposes/Purescript-By-Example/text/chapter2.md

 PS["Main"].main();
 ```

-This illustrates a few points about the way the PureScript compiler generates Javascript code:
+This illustrates a few points about the way the PureScript compiler generates JavaScript code:

 - Every module gets turned into an object, created by a wrapper function, which contains the module's exported members.
 - PureScript tries to preserve the names of variables wherever possible